IasonC/SystemVerilogCircuitDesign/Basic-2-Input-AND-Gate/README.md

+A two-input AND logic gate is implemented with the SystemVerilog (SV) Hardware Description Language (HDL).

 The AND gate is implemented as a SV file *and2.sv*.
 The testbench file *and2_tb.sv* is used to test all outputs of the AND gate for all possible inputs.

 The output *y* of and2.sv for all inputs 00, 01, 10, 11 is shown in the GTKWave waveform analyser as: